 You may have noticed the temporary speed warning light at Uplands Terrace – in fact, given the results, it probably flashed at you!

-Here is a summary of what it recorded last October.
-Results from this year are very similar (which leads to wondering why they do it when no action is taken):
+Here is a summary of what it recorded in October 2015.
+Results from 2016 are very similar (which leads to wondering why they do it when no action is taken):

 – 1600 vehicles each day travel west into the village (1200 on Sundays)